Welcome to Your Future

 0.9.1 Thank you students

-First and foremost, I would like to thank all the students who have helped with this book, both directly and indirectly see figure 0.11.
+First and foremost, I would like to thank all the students who have helped with this book, both directly and indirectly see figure 0.12.

 If I have seen further it is by standing on the shoulders of giants students.
 (Newton 1675) Public domain image of Orion carrying his servant Cedalion on his shoulders via Wikimedia Commons w.wiki/_zZ2E adapted using the Wikipedia app

-Figure 0.11: If I have seen further it is by standing on the shoulders of giants students.
+Figure 0.12: If I have seen further it is by standing on the shoulders of giants students.
 (Newton 1675) Public domain image of Orion carrying his servant Cedalion on his shoulders via Wikimedia Commons w.wiki/_zZ2E adapted using the Wikipedia app

 So, if you have studied some flavour of Computer Science at the University of Manchester since 2012, there’s a high probability you have contributed to this book.
 Thank you for having the courage to tell me your stories.
 Thank you for being ambitious, hard working, talented, fearless, creative, inspirational and listening to me (sometimes).
 It has been my pleasure and privilege to work with you all.

-Figure 0.12: Former Computer Science students Peter Sutton and Lloyd Henning of foxdogstudios.com demonstrate their Robot Chef.
+Figure 0.13: Former Computer Science students Peter Sutton and Lloyd Henning of foxdogstudios.com demonstrate their Robot Chef.
 Thanks Pete and Lloyd for the all the comedy, inspiration and guest lectures (Sutton and Henning 2019)

-I’d especially like to thank current and former industrial experience (IE) students who have completed a year in industry as part of their degree as well as those who have done summer internships, either as part of the Master of Engineering (MEng) program or otherwise, particularly (in alphabetical order) Ingy Abdelhalim, Nadine Abdelhalim, Matt Akerman, Sami Alabed, Teodora Balmos, Luke Beamish, Eirik Björnerstedt, Liam Breeze, Jingxuan Chen, Jonathan Cowling, Raluca Cruceru, Petia Davidova, Maximilian Gama, Mihail Ghinea, David Green, Lloyd Henning, Ivaylo Iliev, Cristian Ilin, Călin Ilie, Sneha Kandane, Joshua Langley, Struan McDonough, Milen Orfeev, Jason Ozuzu, Alice Păcuraru, Stanislava Piskyulieva, Carmen Práxedes, Kristina Radinova, Tom Robinson, Amish Shah, Pedro Marques Sousa, Teodora Stoleru, Peter Sutton, Kamil Synak, Boris Vasilev and Brian Yim Tam.
+I’d especially like to thank current and former industrial experience (IE) students who have completed a year in industry as part of their degree as well as those who have done summer internships, either as part of the Master of Engineering (MEng) program or otherwise, particularly (in alphabetical order) Ingy Abdelhalim, Nadine Abdelhalim, Eman Ahsan, Matt Akerman, Asma Alshebli, Sami Alabed, Teodora Balmos, Luke Beamish, Eirik Björnerstedt, Liam Breeze, Jingxuan Chen, Jonathan Cowling, Raluca Cruceru, Petia Davidova, Maximilian Gama, Mihail Ghinea, David Green, Lloyd Henning, Ivaylo Iliev, Cristian Ilin, Călin Ilie, Sneha Kandane, Bozhidar Klouchek, Joshua Langley, Struan McDonough, Milen Orfeev, Jason Ozuzu, Alice Păcuraru, Stanislava Piskyulieva, Carmen Práxedes, Kristina Radinova, Tom Robinson, Amish Shah, Pedro Marques Sousa, Teodora Stoleru, Peter Sutton, Kamil Synak, Boris Vasilev and Brian Yim Tam.
 In addition, the PASS leaders and facilitators, (PASS2-2021, PASS2-2020, PASS2-2019 etc), UniCSmcr.com, HackSoc, CSSoc and Manchester Ultimate Programming members have all been influential on the content of this book.
 I’ve learned heaps by manually trawling through thousands of your CVs too, so if you’ve shown me a copy of your CV, thanks!
 Chapter 8 on Debugging your future (self assessment) and chapter 9 on Hacking your future (peer assessment) are based on the most common bugs (or are they features?)
 I’ve seen in CVs.

 Posing on the BBC Breakfast red sofa with the winning student team at the BBC / Barclays University Technology Challenge (UTC) in MediaCityUK, Salford, Greater Manchester.

-Figure 0.13: Posing on the BBC Breakfast red sofa with the winning student team at the BBC / Barclays University Technology Challenge (UTC) in MediaCityUK, Salford, Greater Manchester.
+Figure 0.14: Posing on the BBC Breakfast red sofa with the winning student team at the BBC / Barclays University Technology Challenge (UTC) in MediaCityUK, Salford, Greater Manchester.

 So, thank you students for being studious. 🙏